Local weak convergence for sparse networks of interacting processes: Introduction

 The main results discussed thus far may be summarized as follows: If the initial data sequence $\{(G_n,x^n)\}$ converges in a certain sense, then so does the particle system sequence $\{(G_n,X^{G_n,x^n})\}$.
 This is true when the ``certain sense" is either local convergence in law or in probability.
 In other words, both modes of convergence \emph{propagate} under dynamics of the form \eqref{intro:discmodel} or \eqref{intro:contmodel}.

-Our final main results pertain to propagation of another property, namely \emph{ergodicity}, when the graph is now fixed.
-Suppose for the sake of concreteness that the underlying graph is the $d$-dimensional integer lattice $G=\Z^d$, though the general results stated in Sections \ref{se:propergo} and \ref{se:nonrandom} are valid when $G$ is any amenable Cayley graph.
-We show in Theorem \ref{th:propergo} that if the (random) initial configuration $x=(x_v)_{v \in \Z^d}$ is a stationary ergodic random field, then so is the collection of trajectories $(X^{\Z^d,x}_v[t])_{v \in \Z^d}$ for each time $t$, where the bracket $[t]$ denotes the entire history of the process up to time $t$.
-Recall that a stationary random field $\polish=(\polish_v)_{v \in \Z^d}$ is ergodic if and only if the sequence of empirical fields on finite approximating graphs converges to a non-random limit, or

-where $\tau_a\polish := (\polish_{v + a})_{v \in \Z^d}$ for $a \in \Z^d$.
-Theorem \ref{th:propergo} asserts that the dynamics \eqref{intro:discmodel} and \eqref{intro:contmodel} propagate this property over time, hence the term \emph{propagation of ergodicity}.
-By analogy, the \emph{propagation of chaos} in mean field systems (i.e., when $G_n$ is the complete graph) refers to the fact that if the initial configuration is \emph{chaotic} in the sense that it is exchangeable and the limit of its empirical measure is non-random, then the same is true of the configurations at later times.
+Our final results pertain to propagation of two other related properties, ergodicity and the convergence of empirical fields, when the underlying graph is fixed.